lngng/moDSTogether/README.md

 #### Q: Do I have to use the template (or anything else)?

 A: No. The template functionality, the tools, and my advice are all free to use in part, as a whole, or not at all.
 I've included each in the form and arrangement they exist because I believe they'll be helpful for specific reasons, in both the individual and community's context.
 But you don't need to use any of it, even if you use some.

+#### Q: Are there any restrictions?

+A: I don't have the resources or strict ability to dictate complicated terms of use.
+Especially in a private setting.
+That said, I do reserve the right withdraw any support and endorsement indicated in this project.
+What I ask of those who want to take advantage of either, is that they follow the same guidelines and terms laid out by Klei for mods upladed to the Steam Workshop.
+Klei is cool.
+This game is too (still!), and what they ask of us allows them to stick around with their cool game.

 ## Installing Git